Business 5 de September - Read on 10 min

 What is the difference between Customer Journey and Customer Experience

-As mentioned above, when thinking about developing the Customer Experience it is important to remember another concept, which is the Customer Journey.
-This concept is broader, and represents all of the stages of awareness that someone goes through when they have some kind of need that may or may not be met by products or services.
+As mentioned above, when thinking about developing the Customer Experience, it is important to remember another concept: the Customer Journey.
+This concept is broader and represents all of the stages of awareness that someone goes through when they have some kind of need that may or may not be met by products or services.

 An example of this is when we are invited to a party, but we realize that we don’t have the proper clothing for the event.
 Then we scroll through the internet looking for something, we go to the store to try on the garment, and decide whether to purchase it or not.